 Use the splitting method to find the tree that best fits your data.
 Certain splitting methods may be better than others depending on your particular data.
 Compare the results from several splitting methods to determine the best choice for your application.

 Minitab uses the cross-validation method or uses a separate test set to validate the model.
 With cross-validation, you can specify the rows for each fold, or allow a random selection.
 With a separate test set, you can specify the rows for both training and test sets or allow a random selection.

+By default, the analysis does not have a missing value penalty and this row is not present.
 The missing value penalty penalizes a competitor based on the proportion of missing values for each node.
 Thus, a competitor with many missing values in a node is less likely to have a role of primary splitter.

+By default, the analysis does not have a high level category penalty and this row is not present.
 The high level category penalty penalizes a competitor based on the number of categorical levels relative to the size of the node for each node.
 Thus, a competitor with many levels in a node is less likely to have a role of primary splitter.

 Indicates the column that is used to weight the response.